LaurenzBeck/ophthalmology/README.md

 Following current research trends from 2020/2021, contrastive representation learning methods and the influence of the view selection and generation process on the downstream performance was chosen as the main research focus.

-For a proper downstream evaluation of the learned representations, three tasks on retina scans are used:
+For a proper downstream evaluation of the learned representations, two tasks on retina scans are used:

 1. deasease grading of diabetic retinopathy
-2. image segmentation of certain anatomic and pathogen regions
-3. localization of important landmarks of the retina
+2. localization of important landmarks of the retina

 ## Dataset